The Ruby Study is a clinical trial of a possible treatment for adults with gout who still have flare-ups despite taking allopurinol.

 A clinical trial is a scientific study that tests the safety and effectiveness of a new medical treatment, drug, or device with patients.
 While years are spent in laboratory and animal research to determine the general use and safety of a new treatment, a clinical trial studies the exact effects on people.

 A clinical trial may show that the investigational treatment is better than, as good as, or no better than the standard treatment for the same condition.
-Or it may confirm the discovery of a successful treatment of a health problem for which there never had been an adequate (successful) treatment.
+Or it may confirm the discovery of a successful treatment of a health problem for which there had never been an adequate (successful) treatment.

 A clinical trial is a partnership and a commitment between doctors and volunteer patients.
 It is the final test in a series of many carefully controlled scientific studies that are done to improve the quality of life.